-(2) The reference in subsection (1) to the "appropriate consent" is to the consent of the person who at the time the consent was given had recording rights in relation to the performance (or, if there was more than one such person, of all of them).

-Infringement of recording rights by importing etc. illicit recording.
+- (2) The reference in subsection (1) to the "appropriate consent" is to the consent of the person who at the time the consent was given had recording rights in relation to the performance (or, if there was more than one such person, of all of them). - 114.-(1) A person infringes the rights of a person having recording rights in relation to a performance who, without his consent - rights by importing, proceedings, etc., illicit recording recording.